HsimWong/patchtool/README.md

 -d          git directory

--b          Bug commit: The commit hash or version where the bug is solved.
+-b          Bug commit: The commit hash or version where the bug is discovered.

--n          Check commit: The commit hash or version where the bug commit is displayed.
+-n          Check commit: The commit hash or version where the bug is solved.

 An ordinary usage goes like this:
 ```